Dr Sean Butcher

 - Researching Crime, Security and Justice.

-Since January 2020, I am also an external examiner for a suite of criminal justice degree programmes at Liverpool John Moores University.
+Since January 2020, I also act as an external examiner for a suite of criminal justice degree programmes at Liverpool John Moores University.

 Research groups and institutes